10 Simple Steps to Prepare for Your Trip to Japan

 Japan isn't as credit card friendly as other countries.
 You can use your credit card at department stores and restaurants, but most little shops only take cash.
 Make sure you take some cash with you so you can enjoy good food at the mom and pop restaurants.

-We exchange our money at the Narita airport or some of the 7-Eleven convenience store ATMs accept debit cards for cash withdrawal.
+We exchange our money at the Narita airport or many of the 7-Eleven convenience store ATMs accept debit cards for cash withdrawal.

 Japanese Yen